lijunsong/pollen-rock/README.md

 ## Note

-This project is still in its prototyping phase.
-It's not ready for serious use yet.
+This project is still at its early development stage.
+I'd appreciate any feedback and suggestions.

 ## Editor